NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/OHIFModeGallery/Readme.md

 Gallery:
 - [x] Create "whitelist" for extensions.
 - [x] Parse information from npm repo for whitelisted extensions to populate ohif-modes gallery page.
-- [ ] Watch Github for ohif-cli and ohif-mode keywords and notify OHIF team
+- [ ] Search NPM for ohif-extension and ohif-mode keywords within cli and show name and short description

 # Illustrations